-Onion rings are a side dish most people don’t make at home because they aren’t really a popular frozen food in the grocery store, they aren’t nearly as awesome baked and people tend to be a bit fearful of frying.
+Homemade onion rings are a side dish most people don’t make because they aren’t really a popular frozen food in the grocery store, they aren’t nearly as awesome baked and people tend to be a bit fearful of frying.

-Also if you go the lazy route like me and use the two ziploc bags you won’t have pancake mix spilling or any mixing bowls to wash!
+Also, if you go the lazy route like me and use the two Ziploc bags, you won’t have pancake mix spilling or any mixing bowls to wash!
 There is a New Year’s Resolution I am helping you keep, keeping the house as clean as possible!
 Enjoy these onion rings, they are delicious!